 Is Hydra really car-free?

-Which island is known for pistachios?
+Which island is better for beaches?

 When is the best time to visit Aegina or Hydra?